arunasp/cloudformation-webservices/README.md

 * setup_lamp_stack.sh - Sets up LAMP stack
 * remove_stacks.sh - Purges LAMP and Networking stacks from AWS
 * cloudformatrion.sh - Multipurpose aws-cli wrapper.
 Allows convienent execution of AWS tasks for installing/updating/status/deleting of stacks.
 Requires template and parameter files as arguments.
-                       Limitation: Expects VPcId in parameters json file for stack name for automatic stack naming.
+                       Limitation: Expects "StackName" variable in parameters json file for stack name for automatic stack naming.

 ```

 After setting up LAMP HA stack the Cloudformation console outputs tab will have Load Balancer URLs for Frontend and Backend Web servers.

-## Things todo for improvement
+## Things to do for improvements

 At the moment the templates are setting up static PHP demo pages.
 For automated CI deployments the S3 buckets need to be created and web-services template need modification for web code deployment.
 For managed Web pages configuration with tools such as Ansible/Puppet/Chef the additional hooking scripts need to be written.